Jim-Walk/Dissertation-Project/initial-research/notes/Rust-features.md

 ## iters

 `array.iter().for\_each(|f| f.foo());`
 An iterator is a *trait* which is similar to an interface.
 Most iterators are lazy.
+The Rust book claims that this is a [zero cost abstraction](https://doc.rust-lang.org/book/ch13-04-performance.html).
 ```
 vec.iter()
     .map(|x| x+1)